NIXBLACK11/snake-and-ladder/README.md

-# **Snakes And Ladders Multiplayer Game**
+# **Ludo Multiplayer Game**

-A real-time multiplayer Snakes And Ladders game where players can join, play, and roll dice using WebSocket for seamless interaction.
+A real-time multiplayer Ludo game where players can join, play, and roll dice using WebSocket for seamless interaction.
 The game supports up to 4 players and offers an intuitive user interface built with modern frontend technologies.

 <p align="center">
   <img src="ui.png" alt="Website UI" width="45%" />